FREQUENTLY ASKED QUESTIONS

 6. Is there much paper work involved?

 No. Just the CONSENT FORM.
-It needs to be returned to your student's English Teacher by Monday, October 29th in order for your student to participate.
-Your student will be expected to be in school on November 14th. if we have not received his/her waiver by the divisional deadline of November 2nd.
-This is due to Workers Compensation coverage.
+It needs to be returned to your student's English Teacher by Monday, October 21th in order for your student to participate.
+Your student will be expected to be in school on November 6th. if we have not received his/her waiver by the divisional deadline of Monday, October 28th, this is due to Workers Compensation coverage.